Apache Spark Educational

 Query Q1: This query computes the total number of lecture hours per professor.
 It groups the

-.
-The result is displayed using theshow
+profWithCourseDataFrame byprof_nameand sums thecourse_hours.
+The result is displayed using theshowmethod. -

 Query Q2: This streaming query computes the total duration of all visualizations of videos for each course over a minute, updated every 10 seconds.
 It joins the

-.
+visualizationsDataFrame withvideosWithCourse, groups by a time window andcourse_name, and sums thevideo_duration.
 The result is written to the console in “update” mode. -

 Query Q3: This streaming query computes the total number of visualizations of each video with respect to the number of students in the course.
 It joins the

-, counts the visualizations, and computes the ratio of visualizations to students.
+visualizationsDataFrame withvideosWithCourse, groups byvideo_idandcourse_students, counts the visualizations, and computes the ratio of visualizations to students.
 The result is written to the console in “update” mode. -

 Await Termination: The code waits for the streaming queries (

-) to terminate.
+q2andq3) to terminate.
 If an exception occurs, it is caught and printed. - Spark Session Close: Finally, the Spark session is closed to release resources.

 Overall, this code demonstrates how to use Apache Spark for both batch and streaming data processing in an educational context, providing insights into lecture hours, video visualizations, and student engagement.